-My name is Laura and I live in Shrewsbury with my family including two young children.
+My name is Laura and I live in Shrewsbury with my family including three children.

 I have many years experience of working in nurseries with ages 0-5 years.
 The past eight years I have gained more experience with babies, as I have worked as a Baby Room Leader and have a BA Hons in Early Years Leadership.